 Section 6.8.
 Required Overtime.
 The Chief of Police or his designee(s) shall have the right to require overtime work and officers may not refuse overtime assignments.
 In non-emergency situations, the Chief or his designee as a general rule shall take reasonable steps to obtain volunteers for overtime assignments before assigning required overtime work.
-Where it will not adversely affect the job or unduly add to the time of making work assignments, the Chief or his designee will attempt to assign overtime on a reverse length of service basis among employees present and available from the shift going off-duty (and provided that, except during emergency circumstances, an employee will not be held over for more than one additional full-shift nor be required to work consecutive 16-hour tours of duty except to complete work in progress).
+Where it will not adversely affect the job or unduly add to the time of making work assignments, the Chief or his designee will attempt to assign overtime on a reverse length of service basis among employees present and available from the shift going off-duty and coming on-duty (and provided that, except during emergency circumstances, an employee will not be held over for more than one additional full-shift, nor be required to work consecutive 16-hour tours of duty excluding exigent circumstances and except to complete work in progress).
+In the event forced overtime is required in a hold-over situation, the Chief or his designee will force the two least senior officers on that shift to work four hour blocks of overtime during the oncoming shift.
+Additionally, officers whom have been held over shall not be required to work an additional forced hold over, until all other officers on that rotation have been forced held over.
+The City shall not force the same office to hold over on consecutive days, unless there are exigent circumstances.
 However, volunteers will not necessarily be selected for work in progress.
 Also, specific officers may be selected for special assignments based upon specific skills, ability, and experience they may possess.